martinphellwig/brython_wf/site/doc/en/jsobjects.md

 ### Objects in Javascript programs

 An HTML document can use Javascript scripts or libraries, and Python scripts or libraries.
-Brython can't use Javascript objects directly : for instance attribute lookup uses the attribute _\_\_class\_\__, which doesn't exist for Javascript objects
+Brython cannot use Javascript objects directly: for instance attribute lookup uses the attribute _\_\_class\_\__, which does not exist for Javascript objects

 To be able to use them in a Python script, they must be explicitely transformed by the function `JSObject()` defined in the built-in module **javascript**